alexcjwei/hci-project-1/README.md

 ```

 ## Deployment
+### Updating the Alexa skill handler / Lambda Function
 Merge a PR to `main`.
 AWS CodeBuild will pick up on the source change and build the project.

-After that, the build project updates the AWS Lambda function code, which serves as the Alexa Skill endpoint.
+Afterwards the build project updates the AWS Lambda function code, which serves as the Alexa Skill endpoint.

+### Updating the Interaction Model
+The Interaction Model determines how the application is launched, intents are invoked, and what "slots" or inputs are available within each intent (i.e `{question}`).

+From the alexa developer console, go to `Build > Interaction Model > JSON Editor` and upload the `models/en-US.json` file, then run `Build skill`.

 ## Reference
 * [Alexa Skills Kit SDK For Python Reference](https://alexa-skills-kit-python-sdk.readthedocs.io/en/latest/api/)